Weather Thermometers – What They Are And How They Work

 A thermistor is a specific type of resistor where the level of electrical resistance is dependent on the air temperature.

-As the temperature change, the resistance in the thermistor changes.
+As the temperature changes, the resistance in the thermistor changes.
 This causes a change in the strength of the electrical current flowing through the thermistor.
 By measuring the strength of the electrical current, the temperature can be calculated.

-• Negative Temperature Coefficient (NTC) thermistors show a decrease in electrical resistance as the air temperature increases.
+- Negative Temperature Coefficient (NTC) thermistors show a decrease in electrical resistance as the air temperature increases.

-• Positive Temperature Coefficient (PTC) thermistors show an increase in electrical resistance as the air temperature increases.
+- Positive Temperature Coefficient (PTC) thermistors show an increase in electrical resistance as the air temperature increases.

 The Three Types Of Digital Thermometers

+There are actually three different types of digital thermometers that can be used in a weather station.
 Due to their accuracy, quick response time, and affordability, thermistors are used in the vast majority of home and professional weather stations.

-Just to get a quick overview, the three digital thermometers are:
+To get a quick overview, the three digital thermometers are:

-1. Themistors:
+1. Thermistors:

 2. RTD:

 The Resistance Temperature Detector (RTD) works much like a thermistor by using the resistance in the RTD to measure temperature.
 Unlike a thermistor, it uses a pure metal, usually platinum, wrapped around a glass core.
-In most cases, the whole assembly is protected within a protective probe.
+In most cases, the whole assembly is protected within a probe.

-2. Thermocouples:
+3. Thermocouples:

 This type of thermometer uses two wires, each made of a different kind of metal.
 They are welded together to create a junction.
 It is at this junction where the temperature is measured.
 A change in temperature produces a voltage that is measured and converted into a temperature reading.